 Students and organizations may be subject to criminal prosecution for violation of the New Hampshire law prohibiting hazing.
 Conduct or events that may constitute hazing and that could result in disciplinary sanctions will be referred to the Judicial Affairs Office for possible adjudication by the Committee on Standards and/or the Organizational Adjudication Committee.

 Individual undergraduate students found responsible for violations of this policy should be prepared for significant individual sanctions, up to and including suspension or permanent separation from the College.

-As a further means of holding an organization or team that hazes accountable for its actions, the details of hazing violations, and the consequences to the organization or team, will be reported publicly on a termly basis, provided that a public report would not cause additional harm to the students who have been hazed.
+As a further means of holding an organization or team that hazes accountable for its actions, the details of hazing violations, and the consequences to the organization or team, will be reported publicly on an annual basis, provided that a public report would not cause additional harm to the students who have been hazed.

 Hazing is an unproductive and hazardous custom that is incongruous with organizational and community values.
 It has no place in college life, either on or off campus.
 No policy can address, in specific fashion, all possible situations which may take place.
 Students and organizations are expected to conduct themselves and their activities in a spirit of social responsibility and respect for others.

 Even when demeaning or embarrassing behaviors do not appear overtly harmful in themselves, as where the participants appear to engage in them willingly, they may constitute hazing if they are part of an organization's initiation or activities involving members and if they are likely to produce mental or physical discomfort, stress, embarrassment, harassment, or ridicule.
 The determination of whether a particular activity constitutes hazing will depend on the circumstances and context in which that activity is occurring.